 Many of the paddles in the Selkirk line utilize a polymer core (Polymer PowerCore technology).
 While comparing paddled, you can quickly identify these by the model names ending in P (Polymer) including the 20P, 30P, 31P whereas the models ending in A contain an aluminum core (300A).

 The Selkirk NEO is a great starter paddle for beginner players looking for a good amount of power.
 Weighing in at just under 8 oz, the paddle is on the heavier side which gives more drive than a lighter graphite paddle will.
+It made it on our list as one of the best affordable bundle sets to consider if you’re looking to buy more than one beginner paddle (ideal for a couple or family getting started in pickleball).

 This is definitely a step up from a basic wooden paddle but still sold at an affordable price range.
 If your wallet can allow it, I recommend skipping the wood paddles and going for a mid-range composite paddle and this one from Selkirk would be one of the top picks in that category.